rouquetp/GenFlow/README.md

 ### Sample Sheet Creation ✍️📝

 The pipeline include a SampleSheet creation tool to prepare your analysis.
 There are few informations you need to know before this step :
-1. The location of your raw data (input)
+1. The location of your raw data (input) :

-Ex : `path/to/raw/data`
+Ex : `path/to/raw/data`.

 ⚠️ If your data directory is located inside your working directory (e.g., `NGS_analysis/data`), use `data` as the relative path; otherwise, provide the absolute path.

-2. The identifier of your sample (must be unique)
+3. The identifier of your sample (must be unique).

 Ex: If your input files are : 'ATH10293.R1.fastq' and 'ATH10293.R2.fastq', then it is recommanded to select `ATH10293`or `10293`.

 ### Important Notes ⚠️📝✅